Helio-Wang/capybara/index.rst

 Welcome to Capybara's documentation!
 =======================================

+Capybara is a desktop application for solving the **Phylogenetic tree reconciliation problem**.

 Capybara has some features in common with its predecessor |EUCALPYT| [1]_: counting the number of optimal reconciliations, listing optimal reconciliations to a file, keeping only the acyclic ones (the definition of cyclicity is taken from [2]_).